vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-open-with-shoes-with-history.md

 The "with shoes" variant has very similar benefits, but with a few
 differences:

-* It's somewhat harder without shoes (at least for the kind of shoes I wear, which are far from barefoot).
+* It's somewhat harder than without shoes (at least for the kind of shoes I wear, which are far from barefoot).
 The main challenge is the lack of simultaneous ground contact of the heel and toes.
 The toes are particularly important for both gripping and feeling the floor, but when flat on my heel, they are not pressed against the ground.

   With that said, the with/without shoes gap is less than it is for [standing on one leg with eyes